Please note: this event has passed

 It is set within a future-time which suggests the decimation of civilisation as we now know it, bereft of other people.
 The character is without language and prior knowledge and must make sense of her existence only through detritus.
 The film combines various research interests including climate change and the Anthropocene; the role of creativity in forming memory and the consequences of neglecting female histories.

 The Lost Girl is an exhibition by Kate McMillan presented by the Department of Culture, Media and Creative Industries at King’s College London with funding from the Australia Council for the Arts; Arts Council England and the Arts & Humanities Research Institute at King’s.
-The exhibition and events programme are supported by the university’s Culture team.
+The exhibition and events programme is supported by the university’s Culture team.